-Facts and figures on the Spaulding NBA “The Beast” Portable Basketball System:
+Facts and figures on the Spalding NBA “The Beast” Portable Basketball System:

 2. Goalrilla GLR GS 54 Basketball System

-Even the Groom+Style team had to swallow hard when looking at a $1,000 basketball hoop.
-So the $2,000 cost of Goalrilla’s regulation size (72” x 42”) in-ground system, the GLR GSI, took us into heart attack territory.
+Even the Groom+Style team had to swallow hard when looking at the price of the Spalding NBA basketball hoop.
+So the cost of Goalrilla’s regulation size (72” x 42”) in-ground system, the GLR GSI, took us into heart attack territory.
 That’s why we’ve reviewed and ranked the smaller GLR GS 54 system instead.
 It’s in the same general price range as “The Beast” and while it’s not a monster, it’s still a fabulous hoop.

 You can adjust the height of this model from 7½ to 10 feet with a crank, the anchoring system makes it easy to level the backboard perfectly, and once it’s finally time to play the rebounds are true and the vibrations are minimal.

 It’s a lot of work to install the Goalrilla GLR GS 54, and you’d better pick out a location carefully because you’re going to have to live with it for a long time.
-But we believe this is the best compact in-ground basketball hoop you’ll find – and if you have an extra $1000 to spend, the full-size GS1 is even better.
+But we believe this is the best compact in-ground basketball hoop you’ll find – and if you have been saving hard then the full-size GS1 is even better.